 The nozzle at the front of the sprayer determines how wide the spray pattern is.
 For example, you can buy larger nozzles for painting decking or smaller ones for kitchen cabinets.

 All HVLPs need to be taken apart for cleaning.
 This isn’t difficult, provided you follow the manufacturer’s instructions carefully.

-Airless Paint Sprayers
+2. Airless Paint Sprayers

-Airless models can spray paint directly from their can, or a separate container, via a hose attached to the sprayer.
+Airless models can spray paint directly from their can or a separate container via a hose attached to the sprayer.
 Using this method, you can spray large areas very quickly, as up to 5 gallons of paint can be sprayed without reloading the sprayer’s canister (as you must with HVLP models).

 So which one should you choose — HLVP or Airless?

-For all other projects, especially ones that require fine detail, we recommend an HVLP paint sprayer as it is more economical with paint and can be better controlled within small areas.
+For all other projects, especially ones that require fine detail, we recommend HVLP paint sprayers as they’re more economical with paint and offer more control within tight areas.

 - Power (Watts)